 An Atlantic article on manufacturing in America has some very intelligent discussion, some of which tries to help me answer this.
 From the 1940s to 1970s, manufacturing was a pathway forwards and that got embedded into the psyche:

 Is there a crisis in manufacturing in America?
 Looking just at the dollar value of manufacturing output, the answer seems to be an emphatic no. Domestic manufacturers make and sell more goods than ever before.
-Their success has been grounded in incredible increases in productivity, which is a positive way of saying that factories produce more with fewer workers.
+Their success has been grounded in incredible increases in productivity, which is a positive way of saying that factories produce more with fewer workers."Only through productivity growth can the average quality of human life improve."
+Hence, Tabarrok arguing that India needs fewer farmers.

 Productivity, in and of itself, is a remarkably good thing.
 Only through productivity growth can the average quality of human life improve.
 Because of higher agricultural productivity, we don’t all have to work in the fields to make enough food to eat.
 Because of higher industrial productivity, few of us need to work in factories to make the products we use.
 In theory, productivity growth should help nearly everyone in a society.
 When one person can grow as much food or make as many car parts as 100 used to, prices should fall, which gives everyone in that society more purchasing power; we all become a little richer.
 In the economic models, the benefits of productivity growth should not go just to the rich owners of capital.
 As workers become more productive, they should be able to demand higher salaries.